FUTURE NURSING STUDENTS!

 Save the Date!
 The official NLN PAX three-hour exam will be held on both Friday, February 5th and Saturday, February 6th, 2021 [choose one ] on the SKC campus.

-Choose the date you prefer in order to reserve your seat when you register online for the NLN PAX exam!
+Choose the date you prefer (online) to reserve your seat at the same time you register online for the NLN PAX exam!

 Apply to both: